Post Banner Image

 The 1930s house, built as a private home, was bought in 1974 by a couple dedicated to conserving endangered wildlife.
 They rescued five Rothschild giraffes and built the adjacent Giraffe Centre to begin a breeding program to save them from the edge of extinction.
 In 1983, the elegant house was converted to a hotel.
 Animal lovers soon began to arrive in earnest, and viral vacation photos of the giraffes mingling with hotel guests continue to ensure that bookings will continue — especially as long as there are long necks and gentle faces nosing through the dining room windows.

-Boulders Beach – South Africa
+Chill on a Beach With Penguins – South Africa

 Group of penguins on Boulders Beach in Cape Town, South Africa